Qix-/arua-meta/README.md

 In other ways, Arua is very anti-opinion:

-- Numeric widths (including floats) have arbitrary widths - always
+- Numeric widths have arbitrary widths - always
 - Every memory model is supported - not just stack and heap
 - Aims to work with existing ABIs (no FFI nonsense to deal with)